Walmart expands vaccinations in boost to U.S. COVID-19 program

 The retailer also said it is positioned to serve “healthcare deserts” - rural areas lacking in healthcare facilities - and will host COVID-19 vaccination events in underserved communities at churches, stadiums and youth centers.

-A spokesperson from the Texas Department of State Health Services said many of Walmart’s pharmacies have enrolled as vaccine providers in the state, but that “only a handful” have received the doses so far due to limited supply.
-“Once there’s a broader supply and we can regularly start allocating to more pharmacies, they will be included,” the spokesperson said.
+The Texas Department of State Health Services said many of Walmart’s pharmacies have enrolled as vaccine providers in the state, but that “only a handful” have received the doses so far due to limited supply.
+“Once there’s a broader supply and we can regularly start allocating to more pharmacies, they will be included,” spokesman Chris Van Deusen said.

-Arkansas Governor Asa Hutchinson told Reuters it plans to “continue and expand” its existing partnership with Walmart, and that as additional vaccine doses become available, Walmart has agreed to be a key part of its distribution plan.
+Arkansas Governor Asa Hutchinson said in an emailed statement to Reuters it plans to “continue and expand” its existing partnership with Walmart, and that as “additional vaccine doses become available, Walmart has agreed to be a key part of our distribution plan.”

-Reporting by Melissa Fares in New York and Lisa Baertlein in Los Angeles; additional reporting by; Uday Sampath Kumar in Bengaluru; editing by Jason Neely and Steve Orlofsky
+Reporting by Melissa Fares in New York and Lisa Baertlein in Los Angeles; additional reporting by; Uday Sampath Kumar in Bengaluru; editing by Steve Orlofsky and Alistair Bell

 Our Standards: The Thomson Reuters Trust Principles.